ocaflash/aws-wireguard/README.md

 # Getting Started
 1. Create an S3 bucket named `wireguard-tfstate-3f1a86f1`.
-This name is specified in the file aws.tf.
+This name is specified in the file `aws.tf`.
 Necessary for S3 backend to work correctly.
 3. Run command `terraform init`
 <!-- BEGIN_TF_DOCS -->
 ## Requirements